BeastNeedsMoreTorque/scalaLiftDemo/README.md

 Runs on localhost:8090 except if launched from IDEA in which case it is localhost:8080.
 The port number is controlled in build.sbt by containerPort, which is tied to plugin xsbt-web-plugin (project/plugins.sbt)

-- web server: runs fine on OS X Yosemite 10.10.5
+- web server: runs fine on OS X El Capitan 10.11 (initially developed on Yosemite 10.10.5).
 browser: runs fine on Google Chrome 50.0.
 Should run fine on Safari and Firefox.

 - Logging: `ch.qos.logback`